 Step-by-step Instructions

-- Start by breaking down the meat into bite-size pieces.
+- Start by breaking down the meat.

-Expert Tip
+Expert Tips

 - Mix different cuts of pork to create a more balanced product.
 I used a pork loin which comes from the back of the pig, and mixed it with country-style ribs that come from the front end of the pig and have a great amount of fat and ”dark meat,” which tends to be very moist.
 This mixture allows for an end product that is both meaty and juicy.